-The State Prosecution closes the criminal case into the former head of the Israel Bar Association, who had been suspected of advocating for the judicial appointment of a woman with whom he was romantically involved.
+The state prosecution announced Sunday that it had closed the criminal case into the former head of the Israel Bar Association, who had been suspected of advocating for the judicial appointment of a woman with whom he was romantically involved.

 Neither Efi Nave nor Eti Craif, a judge on the Rishon Lezion Magistrate’s Court, will be charged.

-The case was closed after the prosecutors assessed the chances of conviction were low.
-Prosecutors had previously announced they would charge both with bribery.
+The case was closed, however, after the prosecutors assessed the chances of conviction to be low.
+The Tel Aviv District Attorney’s Office had previously announced it would charge both Nave and Craif with bribery.

 According to prosecutors in December 2019, Nave worked on numerous occasions to advance Craif’s appointment as a judge, despite the conflict of interest owing to his relationship with her.

 A letter of suspicions sent to the pair’s lawyers said that after applying for a judicial position in 2013, Craif reached out to Nave, then head of the bar association’s Tel Aviv district, owing to his ties on the Judicial Appointments Committee.

 The two kept in touch by phone “and even had an intimate meeting at Craif’s house,” the letter said.

 Prosecutors said Craif and Nave stayed in contact until his appointment as bar association head in 2015, when, being aware of his romantic interest in her and ability to advance her appointment, she “encouraged… the intimate-flirtatious connection with him.”

 “The two even had an additional intimate meeting at her home, at the height of the of her judicial appointment proceeding,” according to the letter.